Overview of Viva Connections

 - Accessing a Teams app

-The Dashboard experience has been designed to be consistent across mobile platform and desktop, but there are some differences:
+The dashboard experience has been designed to be consistent across mobile platform and desktop, but there are some differences:

-|Dashboard||Displays as the default tab in the Viva Connections app in Teams.||Can be added to your home site as a web part.|
+|Dashboard||Displays as the default tab in the Viva Connections app in Teams.||It's prominently displayed in the desktop app and can be added to your SharePoint sites as a web part.|

 |Dashboard layout||Fixed in portrait mode.
-Card sizes can be medium (which shows two cards on one row) or large (which shows one card on a row).||Can be portrait or landscape with varying numbers of cards on each row depending on whether the web part is used in a 1-, 2-, or 3-column page section layout.|
+Card sizes can be medium (which shows two cards on one row) or large (which shows one card on a row).
+Users can reorder, show, or hide the cards on their dashboard (this will not carry over to their desktop or tablet experience).||Can be portrait or landscape with varying numbers of cards on each row depending on whether the web part is used in a one, two, or three column page section layout.|

 |Card UI||Native||HTML based|